They Lie In Wait In The Dark To (re)Infest Your Pet

 - None of your pets should be infested outside your house.
 If it is the case, you should continue the treatment

 Flea larvae can’t bite.
 Their mandibles are designed to crush and chew organic debris.
 They are in no way adapted to pierce the skin of your pet or a human.

 Flea larvae can’t jump.
 Flea larvae and adult fleas are very different.
 Adult fleas move between the hairs of your pet by walking.
 They sometimes jump in case of emergency or to reach their host thanks to their hyper-developed hind legs.
 The larvae have no legs and crawl to get as deep into the ground as possible.

 Flea Larvae Conclusion

 Regarding the flea life cycle, we can consider larvae as “the invisible part of the iceberg”.
-You don’t see them and yet they are much more numerous than the adults.
+You don’t see them, yet they are much more numerous than the adults.
 They are an important reservoir for the reinfestation of your pet.

-Controlling flea larvae should not be overlooked.
-Not considering them is the main reason why flea treatments so often fail.
+Controlling flea larvae should not be overlooked, and not considering them is the main reason why flea treatments so often fail.